OriginProtocol/security/templates/Contract-Code-Review.md

 #### Attack

+_What could the impacts of code failure in this code be._

-_What conditions could cause this code to fail if they were not true_
+_What conditions could cause this code to fail if they were not true._

+_Does this code successfully block all attacks._

 #### Flavor